SalomePlatform/hexablock/doc/general.rst

 Solution
 ========

-Finding a coumpound of blocks is in charge of users.
+Finding a compound of blocks is in charge of users.

-Hexablock enables to define a mesh with hexahedra in five stages:
+HexaBlock enables to define a mesh with hexahedra in five stages:

 - Load and create a geometry without constraint.
 - Search a compound of blocks (mental working).